 Represented by NARF, the Klamath Tribes’ water rights were recognized in 1983 in United States v.
 Adair, but the courts left quantification of the water rights to Oregon’s Klamath Basin Adjudication (KBA).
 After finishing the KBA’s 38-year administrative phase, the Tribes were able to enforce their water rights for the first time in 2013.
 The Klamath County Circuit Court is now reviewing the Oregon Water Resources Department’s (OWRD’s) Findings of Fact and Order of Determination (FFOD) issued in the KBA.
+The court has adopted a phased approach for judicial review of the FFOD.

 On Wednesday, February 24, 2021, in an order from Klamath County Circuit Court Judge Cameron F. Wogan, the Oregon court again affirmed the Klamath Tribes’ water and treaty rights.
 Wednesday’s order rejected attacks on the Tribes’ water rights determined by the Oregon Water Resources Department (OWRD) during the administrative phase of the Klamath Basin Adjudication (KBA), affirmed the senior priority date of the Klamath Tribes’ water rights in the Klamath Basin, and upheld the need to maintain a healthy and productive habitat to meet the Tribes’ treaty right to fish, hunt, trap, and gather.